BelmoMusta/inputs-validation-action/README.md

 </tr>
 </table>

-## Example of use with an inline yaml script
+## Example of use with an inline YAML script

 ```yaml
 - name: Test Input Validation